7PintsOfCherryGarcia/checkBam/README.md

 This will print FAIL if bam file is truncated (EOF 30 byte marker is not present).
 Otherwise, it will print PASS

+checkBam loads the LAST 30 bytes of a given file and compares them to the following EOF signature:

+{0, 0, 31, -117, 8, 4, 0, 0, 0, 0, 0, -1, 6, 0, 66, 67, 2, 0, 27, 0, 3, 0, 0, 0, 0, 0, 0, 0, 0, 0}

+If any of the bytes do not match, the file is considered to be truncated.

+# WARNING

+A bam file may be corrupted and still have a correct EOF marker. checkBam does not detect any other types of corruption.